 Contact us now to see how we can help you.

 The following statute is Florida Statute 83.49 that pertains to security Deposits.
-We have provided it for your convenience.
+We have provided the link for your convenience.

 A variance is, generally, permission for a landowner to go outside the limits of the zoning code, and to build something which would otherwise be illegal under the terms of the zoning code or land development regulations.